European Traveler

 Paris to Mont St Michel by Train and Bus

-Travelers from Paris have three basic options to reach Le Mont St Michel without a car: Flixbus direct buses, the fast train and bus connections, and a variety of organized day-trips.
-The frequency and availability depends on the season with the train option the most regular year-round.
+Travelers from Paris have three basic options to reach Le Mont St Michel without a car: Flixbus direct buses, the fast train and bus connections, and a variety of organized day-trip tours, which on a day trip may be the best (but not cheapest) option.
+The frequency and availability depend on the season with the train option the most regular year-round.
 The train and bus combination is usually the fastest option and for spontaneous travel often the cheapest option.

 By Train and Bus from Paris to Le Mont St Michel